discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 ```

 ::: tip
 You might be wondering why the type is `opus` and not `webm/opus` or `ogg/opus`.
-Discord.js allows us to play Opus streams **without a container** operating in object-mode (i.e. each item pushed to the stream is a distinct Opus packet). `ytdl-core-discord` provides this type of stream, and so we must specify `opus` as the type.
+Discord.js allows us to play Opus streams **without a container** operating in object-mode (i.e., each item pushed to the stream is a distinct Opus packet). `ytdl-core-discord` provides this type of stream, and so we must specify `opus` as the type.
 :::

 ### Using `highWaterMark`

 Another way to improve performance is through altering the `highWaterMark` property.
-This property, put simply, describes how many packets of Opus audio should be available to the stream at any given time.
+This property put simply, describes how many packets of Opus audio should be available to the stream at any given time.

 The default value for this property is `12` - this equates to 240 ms of audio ready to play at any given time.
 You can adjust the property like so: